sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/section03trees/trees.md

 ```

-1. We can use a binary tree to represent relationships between nodes where a node cannot have more than two children.
+* We can use a binary tree to represent relationships between nodes where a node cannot have more than two children.
-2. Here, the node is greater than the left side children and smaller than the right side children.
+* Here, the node is greater than the left side children and smaller than the right side children.
-3. For example, in the given ASCII diagram, the root `Les` comes after (greater than) the left side child, `Cathy`.
+* For example, in the given ASCII diagram, the root `Les` comes after (greater than) the left side child, `Cathy`, and comes before (less than) the right side child, `Sam`.
-4. We can say it another way like: The left side children are smaller (comes before) than the node.
+* We can say it another way like: The left side children are smaller (comes before) than the node.
-5. Similarly, the node `Les` comes before (smaller than) the right side child, `Sam`.
+* Similarly, the node `Les` comes before (smaller than) the right side child, `Sam`.
-6. Again, we can say it other way like: The right side children are greater (comes after) than the node.
+* Again, we can say it other way like: The right side children are greater (comes after) than the node.
-7. To remember this relationship, we can use the diagram given below the binary search tree.
+* To remember this relationship, we can use the diagram given below the binary search tree.
-8. So, it starts with the `greater than` symbol on the left side, moves towards the `root`, and goes down to form the `less than` symbol on the right side.
+* So, it starts with the `greater than` symbol on the left side, moves towards the `root`, and goes down to form the `less than` symbol on the right side.
-9. It signifies that the `node` is `greater` than the `left side`, and `smaller` than the `right side`.
+* **It signifies that the `node` is `greater` than the `left side`, and `smaller` than the `right side`.**
-10. These predefined rules help us find a child quickly.
+* These predefined rules help us find a child quickly.
-11. For example, if we want to find `Tony` and we start from the root node, `Les`.
+* For example, if we want to find `Tony` and we start from the root node, `Les`.
-12. We know that `Tony` comes after `Les`.
+* We know that `Tony` comes after `Les`.
 Hence, we need to travel to the right side of the `Les`.
-13. Now, we know that `Tony` comes after `Sam`.
+* Now, we know that `Tony` comes after `Sam`.
 So, we go towards the right side of `Sam`.
-14. Now, we know that `Tony` comes before `Violet`.
+* Now, we know that `Tony` comes before `Violet`.
 So, we go towards the left side of the `Violet` and we find the target: `Tony`.

 ## Terminologies: